-D Day beaches are 250km from Paris by A13 (locate D-Day Beaches on France map).
-You can go to D-Day Beaches from Paris on your own in a long day.
-If you can, stay overnight near D-Day Beaches (see map).
+D Day beaches in Normandy are 250km from Paris by A13 (locate D-Day Beaches on D Day map).
+You can go to D Day Beaches from Paris on your own in a long day.
+If you can, stay overnight near D-Day Beaches.

 The D-Day Beaches region is quite lovely.
 We also recommend you to visit the city of Bayeux and its famous tapestry, the city of Caen and the lovely Beuvron village.
 Don't miss the food in Normandy which is excellent.
 Many restaurants are quite affordable.